flaxmans/CompBio_on_git/Labs/Lab12/lab_for_week_12.md

 (ii) Based upon your numerical results, estimate the probability that a population characterized by the default parameters would go extinct within 25 generations.
 (iii) Based upon your numerical results, estimate the probability that a population would have an abundance of half of its carrying capacity or more at the end of 100 generations.
 (iv) Using your numerical results, estimate the 95% confidence interval for the population at each time step.
 Note that this means finding the 2.5% and 97.5% quantiles.
 Hint: check out the `quantile()` function.
 (v) Overlay lines representing those quantiles on the plot from part (i) of this problem.

+###### 8. Fun challenge:
+Using the data produced from exercise 6, write code to filter out the replicates that ended in extinction (i.e., keep the data that had positive populations at the end).
+Then, re-plot the same quantities as you calculated and plotted in exercise 7, but now with the filtered data set.